IBM-Cloud/docs-services/services/app-launch/app_prerequisites.md

 ## Creating a feature
 {: #prerequisites_2}

-The {{site.data.keyword.engageshort}} service allows you to create and test responses to features.
+The {{site.data.keyword.engage_short}} service allows you to create and test responses to features.

 Consider the following new feature being rolled out for a Pizza outlet - **Touch ID Checkout**.
 Note that this appears only to a select customer base, and would be in addition to the existing checkout button.